DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/tips-on-applying-for-teacher-training-as-a-non-UK-citizen.md

 ## Get school experience

-Consider getting unpaid experience in a school.
-This will help you understand if teaching is right for you and get an insight into teaching.
+Consider getting experience in a school.
+This will help you understand if teaching is right for you and give you an insight into teaching.
 You can also write about what you learn in your [personal statement](/how-to-apply-for-teacher-training/teacher-training-personal-statement?).

-If you’re in the UK, you can find out about services to help you get [unpaid work experience in schools](/is-teaching-right-for-me/get-school-experience?).
+If you’re in the UK, you can get help finding [unpaid work experience in schools](/is-teaching-right-for-me/get-school-experience?).

 If you’re outside the UK, you could contact local schools to ask about work experience opportunities.

 ## Apply for teacher training before you apply for your visa

-Before you apply for your visa, you must have a confirmed training offer of a training place from a training provider who can sponsor visas before you apply for your visa.
+Before you apply for your visa, you must have a confirmed offer of a training place from a provider who can sponsor visas.

-If you have settled or pre-settled status under the [EU Settlement Scheme](https://www.gov.uk/settled-status-eu-citizens-families?), or [indefinite leave to remain](https://www.gov.uk/guidance/indefinite-leave-to-remain-in-the-uk?), you can apply to any English teacher training provider.
+If you have settled or pre-settled status under the [EU Settlement Scheme](https://www.gov.uk/settled-status-eu-citizens-families?) or [indefinite leave to remain](https://www.gov.uk/guidance/indefinite-leave-to-remain-in-the-uk?), you can apply to any English teacher training provider.

-## Apply for teacher training as early as you can
+## Apply to train as early as you can

 For your teacher training place offer to be confirmed, you’ll have to pass criminal record checks, so we recommend applying early.
 You can apply for teacher training from October, for courses starting the following year in September or January.